Agency under indefinite causality: operational eternalism in higher-order quantum theory: Operational eternalism

-A causal inequality was first proposed in the bipartite setting in the context of a quantum higher-order process, called the `Guess Your Neighbor's Input Game', which successfully violates it~\cite{oreshkov_quantum_2012}.
-However, breaking causal inequality in the bipartite setting remains an exception since it requires a non-unitarily extendible process that cannot be physically realized as the unitary evolution of systems on a larger Hilbert space~\cite{OreshkovG_2016,Barrett_2021}.
-The situation is different with three or more agents, where even a set of consistent classical correlations can violate a causal inequality.
-In a tripartite example called ``the Lugano process'', each agent is located simultaneously in the past and in the future of every other agent, yet no causal loops or contradictions occur~\cite{baumeler16}.
+Logical consistency does not guarantee that a higher-order process can be represented as an ordinary spacetime circuit while preserving a given assignment of inputs and outputs to agents.
+A process may satisfy all operational consistency conditions and yet admit no circuit realization involving the same agents.
+The Lugano process—corresponding to one of the eight admissible tripartite structures shown in green in Figure~\ref{fig:3partite}—provides an example.
+The reason is non-causality: a setting may violate a causal inequality~\cite{oreshkov_quantum_2012,Brukner2015_2,Branciard15,Abbott,tein2023}.

-A setting violating the causal inequality is perfectly meaningful in operational eternalism, i.e., it is a consistent grouping of inputs and outputs.
-However, a faithful implementation of this setting in the space and time of a physics laboratory becomes problematic: only a simulation is feasible unless one includes gravitational degrees of freedom~\cite{Vilasini1,vilasini2}.
-Unlike an implementation, a simulation involves coarse-graining: a non-causal process can only be embedded in spacetime as a coarse-grained version of another, fundamentally causal process~\cite{Vilasini1,vilasini2}.
+Like a Bell inequality for non-locality, a causal inequality characterizes correlations compatible with a definite causal order or a probabilistic mixture of definite orders.
+Its violation shows that the correlations cannot be decomposed into classical causal influences among the agents’ laboratories.
+The correlations are therefore non-causal relative to the chosen decomposition into agents.
+Similarly to the Tsirelson bound for quantum mechanics, quantum higher-order processes violate causal inequalities, not to the algebraic maximum, but up to an intermediate bound that has only been explored computationally~\cite{Liu_2025}.

-As is often the case in quantum information~\cite{PicturingBook}, the problem of embedding a non-causal process in spacetime can be pictured using diagrams.
-A cyclic diagram represents a higher-order process, classical or quantum (Figure~\ref{fig:cyclic}).
-This diagram may involve loops without threatening logical coherence of the process.
-However, embedding this cyclic process in spacetime requires a different type of diagram: a linear or circuit representation (Figure~\ref{fig:circuit}).
-Depending on the process matrix, the circuit may require classical or quantum control.
-Two examples have been constructed, respectively for the Lugano process~\cite{Kunjwal_2023} and the quantum switch~\cite{Dourdent2025}.
-The technique of translating a cyclic diagram into a circuit reveals the source of difficulty with building an experiment to test non-causality.
-This source has to do with the concept of agent or observer.
+The first bipartite causal inequality was formulated through the ``Guess Your Neighbor’s Input'' game, together with a higher-order quantum process that violates it~\cite{oreshkov_quantum_2012}.
+Known bipartite processes displaying such violations are exceptional: they are not unitarily extendible and hence cannot be obtained, under the usual dilation assumptions, from unitary evolution on a larger Hilbert space~\cite{OreshkovG_2016,Barrett_2021}.
+The situation changes for three or more agents, where even logically consistent classical processes can violate causal inequalities.
+In the tripartite Lugano process, for example, each agent is located simultaneously in the past and in the future of every other agent, although the process itself generates no logical contradiction~\cite{baumeler16}.